osayed159/DS_showcase/README.md

 # Churn Predictor

 This repository contains the code and resources for the Churn Predictor project.

-## Setup Instructions
+An assignment that was required as part of a course in my master's program.
+It was for developing churn predictions for 2 freemium games.

+## Setup Instructions(skip if you don't want to work in a virtual env)

 1. Create a virtual environment:
    ```bash